Luisinhi010/qt-fixes-psych/README.md

 ### Special Thanks

 - bbpanzu - Ex-Programmer
-- shubs - New Input System
+- Yoshubs - New Input System
 - SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
 - KadeDev - Fixed some cool stuff on Chart Editor and other PRs
 - iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds